Bacillus thuringiensis: Allergenicity studies

 Introduction of a new protein raised concerns regarding the potential for allergic responses in sensitive individuals.
 Bioinformatic analysis of known allergens has indicated there is no concern of allergic reactions as a result of consumption of Bt toxins.
 Additionally, skin prick testing using purified Bt protein resulted in no detectable production of toxin-specific IgE antibodies, even in atopic patients.

 Digestibility studies

 Studies have been conducted to evaluate the fate of Bt toxins that are ingested in foods.
 Bt toxin proteins have been shown to digest within minutes of exposure to simulated gastric fluids.
 The instability of the proteins in digestive fluids is an additional indication that Cry proteins are unlikely to be allergenic, since most known food allergens resist degradation and are ultimately absorbed in the small intestine.

-Ecological risk assessment

-Ecological risk assessment aims to ensure there is no unintended impact on non-target organisms and no contamination of natural resources as a result of the use of a new substance, such as the use of Bt in genetically modified crops.
-The impact of Bt toxins on the environments where transgenic plants are grown has been evaluated to ensure no adverse effects outside of targeted crop pests.

 Persistence in environment

 Concerns over possible environmental impact from accumulation of Bt toxins from plant tissues, pollen dispersal, and direct secretion from roots have been investigated.
 Bt toxins may persist in soil for over 200 days, with half-lives between 1.6 and 22 days.
 Much of the toxin is initially degraded rapidly by microorganisms in the environment, while some is adsorbed by organic matter and persists longer.
 Some studies, in contrast, claim that the toxins do not persist in the soil.
 Bt toxins are less likely to accumulate in bodies of water, but pollen shed or soil runoff may deposit them in an aquatic ecosystem.
 Fish species are not susceptible to Bt toxins if exposed.